galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 At the bottom, we start with data points, each assigned to separate clusters.
 Two closest clusters are then merged till we have just one cluster at the top.
 The height in the dendrogram at which two clusters are merged represents the distance between two clusters in the data space.

 The decision of the number of clusters that can best depict different groups can be chosen by observing the dendrogram.
-The best choice of the nunmber of clusters is the nunmber of vertical lines in the dendrogram cut by a horizontal line that can transverse the maximum distance vertically without intersecting a cluster.
+The best choice of the number of clusters is the number of vertical lines in the dendrogram cut by a horizontal line that can transverse the maximum distance vertically without intersecting a cluster.

 In the above example, the best choice of number of clusters will be 4 as the red horizontal line in the dendrogram below covers maximum vertical distance AB.
 >    ![data](images/Hierarchical_clustering_2.png "Hierarchical Clustering")